siraajkudtarkar/CS167/Labs/Lab9/CS167-Lab9.md

 * Visualize big spatial data.

 ## Prerequisites
-* We need to switch back JAVA_HOME environment to JDK1.8 for the BEAST library.
+* We need to switch back JAVA_HOME environment to JDK1.8 to use Spark and Beast.
 Refer the development environment as explained in [Lab 1](../Lab1/CS167-Lab1.md).
-* Download the dataset from this [Google Drive](https://drive.google.com/open?id=1PtEygIb0BGKe_jzJkraQ7dqefrjhBHd8) shared folder.
-This includes the following two datasets.
+* Download the datasets from this [Google Drive](https://drive.google.com/open?id=1PtEygIb0BGKe_jzJkraQ7dqefrjhBHd8) shared folder.
+You need to be logged in with a UCR Google account.
+The folder includes the following two datasets.
   - Tweets: Each tweet has a geographic location, a timestamp, and text.
 You will find samples of 10K and 100K records to be able to test on small data before trying the bigger ones.
 You can explore this dataset on [UCR Star](https://star.cs.ucr.edu/?Tweets#center=33.9574,-117.1997&zoom=11).
 Click on a few points to see samples of the tweets.
   - Counties: The boundaries of all counties in the US with information about each county.
 You can also explore the [county dataset on UCR-Star](https://star.cs.ucr.edu/?TIGER2018/COUNTY#center=37.16,-117.48&zoom=7).
 Can you find Riverside county on the map?
 * Download and install [QGIS](https://www.qgis.org/en/site/forusers/download.html) for free.
 Make sure to choose the version suitable for your system.
 QGIS is available for Windows, Ubuntu, and MacOS.
 * (Optional but highly recommended :wink: ) Like and follow UCR-Star social media pages on [Facebook](https://www.facebook.com/ucrstar), [Twitter](https://twitter.com/ucrstar/), and [Instagram](https://www.instagram.com/theucrstar), to encourage the team to continue working on this project.

-Note: If you had troubles downloading the files, you can download a cached version of these files from this [Google Drive](https://drive.google.com/open?id=1PtEygIb0BGKe_jzJkraQ7dqefrjhBHd8) shared folder.

 ## Lab Work